 Since then, I have dedicated my life to that goal.
 I have made a petition asking Countdown supermarkets to stop selling cage eggs, which gained almost 20,000 signatures and resulted in their agreement to stop selling caged eggs by 2025.
-I have fundraised $1,800 for the animal sanctuary in Matakana with a friend, and I write a blog about animal rights and have an Instagram page about veganism.
+I have fundraised $1,800 for the animal sanctuary in Matakana with a friend, and I have an Instagram page about veganism.

 My dream is to see a world where animals are seen as beings here with us, not commodities here for us.
 I will never give up on my life goal of being a voice for the voiceless, until every single animal is treated with compassion.

 I have only been vegan for a year and a half… before that I thought veganism was just a diet.
 Now I am starting to realise it’s a way of thinking about the environment, showing compassion to others and also now discovering that there are different groups of vegans too.
 I have seen all the benefits of a vegan lifestyle (mind and body) and look forward to bringing more people into the Vegan way of life.